-3 min reading Wed Jan 19 2022
+4 min reading Wed Jan 19 2022

-How they add cyber security value
+How attack surface management, vulnerability scanning and penetration testing add cyber security value

 Vulnerability Scanning is a security exercise where a cyber-security technical expert tries to detect and classify technical vulnerabilities or points of exploitation in network devices, computer systems, and applications.
 The scans are compared against a database of known vulnerabilities to see security gaps in networks, systems, and applications to be patched and fixed.
-The result is a list of known confirmed or potential vulnerabilities, what their impact is, and how to remediate them.
+The result is a list of known confirmed or potential vulnerabilities, their impact, and how to remediate them.
 Often, this result is fed into risk management and patch management practices.

-Where Attack Surface Monitoring meets Vulnerability Scanning
+Where Attack Surface Management meets Vulnerability Scanning

 Where Pen Testing meets Vulnerability Scanning

 Vulnerability Scanning identifies systems, devices, and applications that have known vulnerabilities.
 While this process might include some level of vulnerability exploitation, vulnerability scans are not equivalent to Pen Testing.

-As such, vulnerability scans map exploitable conditions and lay the groundwork for penetration testing, where the tester behaves like a threat actor and attempts to compromise a device, system, service or application.
+As such, vulnerability scans map exploitable conditions and lay the groundwork for penetration testing, where the tester behaves like a threat actor and attempts to compromise a device, system, service, or application.

 Conclusion - which is best for your organization

-This could be a good starting point - to check if your organization is subject to any regulatory requirements.
+This could be a good starting point - checking if your organization is subject to regulatory requirements.

-Try to have a cybersecurity strategy around the three processes which works for your risk management or third party risk management processes.
+Try to have a cybersecurity strategy around the three processes which works for your risk management or third-party risk management processes.
 At the end of the day, the goal is to have a well-oiled management of IT security risks.

-Attack surface monitoring
+Attack surface management

-- It might require a learning curve or a dedicated technical expert.
+It might require a learning curve or a dedicated technical expert.

-- Less expensive than penetration testing, easy to perform, and can be run on a regular, automated basis.
+Less expensive than penetration testing, easy to perform, and can be run on a regular, automated basis.

-- More expensive than Attack Surface Monitoring
+More expensive than Attack Surface Management

-- Discovered security gaps in networks, systems, and applications helps focus patching efforts and ultimately improving the security of the IT organization.
+Discovered security gaps in networks, systems, and applications helps focus patching efforts and ultimately improving the security of the IT organization.

-- Used in isolation can give a false sense of security
+Used in isolation can give a false sense of security

-- Performed only once in a while, so it does not require process management like the others.
+Performed only once in a while, so it does not require process management like the others.

 Findings and recommendations for remediation can be real value for money.